• Skip to primary navigation

 These folks have so many ideas that they can’t focus on anyone.
 Perhaps they need to go through a prioritization exercise first.
 Perhaps this group’s preferred zone could be as the source of ideas to others rather than being an implementer of any single idea.

-Observation: I often suggest that inventors in this category consider whether they can fund their array of ideas by picking the one most likely to be profitable and monetizing it first.
-I find myself in this category as I keep a spreadsheet of inventions but I’ve paused on implementing them while I monetize my first idea.
+Observation: I often suggest that inventors in this category consider whether they can fund their ideas by picking the most likely profitable and monetizing it first.
+I find myself in this category as I keep a spreadsheet of inventions, but I’ve paused on implementing them while I monetize my first idea.
 If I can’t monetize my “best” idea, my odds of monetizing the others must be lower, right?

 The blabbers